 AI is making a significant impact in various radiology applications:

-1. Diagnostic Imaging: AI systems are used to detect abnormalities in different types of imaging modalities, such as identifying lung nodules in chest CT scans or detecting breast cancer in mammograms.
+1. Diagnostic Imaging: AI systems are used to detect abnormalities in different imaging modalities, such as identifying lung nodules in chest CT scans or detecting breast cancer in mammograms.
 These systems can often identify issues earlier and more accurately than traditional methods.

 2. Image Segmentation: AI algorithms can segment images to outline organs, tissues, and pathological structures, which is critical for planning surgeries or radiation therapy.
-For example, AI can delineate a tumor’s exact boundaries, helping doctors plan precise and effective treatments.
+For example, AI can delineate a tumor’s boundaries, helping doctors plan precise and effective treatments.

 3. Disease Classification: AI models can classify diseases based on imaging data, such as distinguishing between benign and malignant tumors.
 This capability is crucial for early detection and tailored treatment approaches.